blehnen/DotNetWorkQueue/README.md

 - No support for aborting threads when stopping the consumer queues
 - No support for dynamic linq statements
 - The SQLite transport uses the microsoft driver for SQlite instead of System.Data.SQLite.
 The microsoft diver is limited to a single conncurent connection.
 This is because it doesn't handle multiple threads accessing the database file as well as the System.Data driver.
 At the moment, this lock is per process, and not system wide.
-- The metrics.net implemetnation for metric reporting only supports dot net 4.52.
-Once the metrics library has been updated to support dot net standard, this implementation will be updated as well.

 Usage - POCO
 ------